API-Football MCP server

 get_fixture_events(fixture_id=867946)

-• Get multiple fixtures statistics:
+# Get statistics for multiple fixtures

 get_multiple_fixtures_stats(fixture_ids=[867946, 867947, 867948])

-Live Match Tools
+Live Match Data Tools

 get_live_match_for_team(team_name="Chelsea")

-• Get live match statistics:
+# Get live match statistics

 get_live_stats_for_team(team_name="Liverpool")